Skip to main content

 Save the public IP address

-To retain the public IP address when recreating the balancer, use the annotation:
+To retain the public IP address when recreating the balancer, add an annotation to the Gateway object manifest:

 loadbalancer.openstack.org/keep-floatingip: "true"